aaronallen8455/Typson/README.md

 ### Writing `aeson` instances

-You should always define `FromJSON` and `ToJSON` instances using the Typson schemas for a given type, which is as simple as using the `decodeObject` and `encodeObject` functions from `typson-core`:
+You should always define `FromJSON` and `ToJSON` instances using the Typson schema for a given type, which is as simple as using the `decodeObject` and `encodeObject` functions from `typson-core`:

 ```hs